dereneaton/ipyrad/docs/tutorial_advanced_cli.rst

     Step2: Filtering reads
       Saving Assembly.

-If you look in your current directory you'll see that ipyrad_ created a new directory called ``iptutorial``.
-This is our project directory.
-If we had set a full path for ``project_dir`` in the params file (i.e., one like ``/home/user/myfolder/`` instead of ``./myfolder``) the new directory would be created in the full path location.
-If the project_dir already exists that is fine too.
-You'll see that in the project_dir ipyrad_ has created two new subdirectories with names prefixes matching the assembly_name, ``data1``.
+Look in the new directory ``iptutorial`` which will have been created inside your current directory.
+You'll see that inside this directory ipyrad_ has created two new subdirectories that have names prefixed by the assembly_name, ``data1``.
+The other saved file is a ``.json`` file,  which you can look at with a text editor if you wish.
+It's used by ipyrad_ to store information about your Assembly.
+You'll notice that ipyrad_ prints "Saving Assembly" quite often.
+This allows the assembly to be restarted easily from any point if it ever interrupted.
+In general, you should not mess with the .json file, since editing it by hand could cause errors in your assembly.

 .. code:: bash
     ls ./iptutorial

 .. parsed-literal::
-    data1_edits   data1_fastqs   data1.json
+    data1_edits/   data1_fastqs/   data1.json

-The other saved file is a json file which you can look at with a text editor if you wish.
-It's used by ipyrad_ to store information about your Assembly.
-You should generally not edit this file by hand.

 Branching example